Budgeting Tips: How To Create a Holiday Budget & Stick to It!

 The magic is all in holiday meal planning.
 A dedicated meal planner is great for making grocery lists, menus, guest lists, noting allergy requirements and recipes, meal prep planning and, most importantly, staying on budget!

-Just imagine how much food is so easy to waste by not knowing what you already have before grocery shopping!
+Just imagine how much food is so easy to waste by not knowing what you already have before getting those groceries!
 Try making a list of what you have first, then move on to your grocery list.
 You can save a surprising amount of money by using what you’ve got and only buying what you need!

 Organize what you have at home before holiday shopping for your family.